Guangyu-Yang/JULiP/README.md

  -outFile VAL         : a file contain the paths of the output file
  -p N                 : p-norm (default: 1.0)
  -regionFileList VAL  : a file contain the paths of the region files
- -spliceFileList VAL  : a file contain the paths of the splice files
+ -spliceFileList VAL  : a file contain the paths of the splice files -intronFileList VAL  : a file contain the paths of the intron files
  -stepSize N          : step size (default: 1.0)
 ```
 Parallel version: